schooltool-project/schooltool-book/source/features.rst

 The standard installation of SchoolTool includes:

 * Customizable student and teacher demographics and other personal data;
-* Contact management for teachers, students and their guardians;
+* Contact management for teachers, students, and their guardians;
 * Teacher gradebooks;
 * Schoolwide assessment data collection and report card generation;
 * Class attendance and daily participation grades;
-* Calendars for the school, groups, individuals and resource booking;
+* Calendars for the school, groups, individuals, and resource booking;
 * Tracking and management of student interventions.

 Demographics and Personal Data